axonweb3/axon/README.md

 - [Axon Faucet](https://github.com/axonweb3/axon-faucet): the faucet for the Axon-based chains.
 - [Axon Explorer](https://github.com/Magickbase/blockscan): a blockchain explorer for the Axon-based chains.

-All the toolchains above can be dictated by **[Axon CLI](https://github.com/axonweb3/axon-cli), an exquisite and deft command line interface**.
-You can use Axon CLI to do anything related to Axon.

 ## Contributing